 Alcohol and drugs

-LKAB has a policy regarding alcohol and drugs.
-Work within LKAB's operations may not be carried out under the influence of alcohol, drugs or other non-medicinal preparations.
+LKAB has an alcohol and drug policy.
+Work may not be performed within LKAB’s operations, within or outside of LKAB’s industrial sites, by persons under the influence of alcohol, drugs or other controlled substances.

 All smoking indoors is prohibited.
 When smoking outdoors, consideration must be given to people and ongoing work in the immediate vicinity.